-Another decade wrapped up and in the books — isn’t it crazy how fast time flies?
+Another year wrapped up and in the books—isn’t it crazy how fast time flies?
 There’s no time like the present to reflect on the past and begin to make important changes for the future.
 But we’re not talking about those same old New Year’s resolutions we make year after year, only to end up ditching them about three weeks in.

 Instead of setting limitations for what you can or cannot do, make realistic, attainable goals.
 Challenge yourself in ways that will genuinely have a positive impact on your happiness, health and productivity going forward.